hijarian/backend/README.md

 15. [x] `.editorconfig` file.
 16. `bullmq` for queues.
 It has integration with Nest.js
 17. `node-cron` for scheduled tasks.
 It has integration with Nest.js
+18. [x] `helmet` as an ubiquitous library for headers manipulation, and which sets "important security headers".
+For Fastify we have to use specifically `fastify-helmet`.
+19. `fastify-cookie` with the support of Nest.js
+20. [x] `fastify-cors` with the support of Nest.js
+21. `fastify-session` with the support of Nest.js

 ## External software